-“…there is the lawerly approach to tell less, not more, to support the difficulties with the testimony that is preferred and to invent non-existent problems with the testimony of witnesses one wishes to discredit.
-This is the approach of Posner…) (p.
+“…there is the lawyerly approach to tell less, not more, to support the difficulties with the testimony that is preferred and to invent non-existent problems with the testimony of witnesses one wishes to discredit.
+This is the approach of Posner…" (p.
 156.)

 Erdmann now adds some additional facts that may help Scott’s aloof prose:

 In a series of communications on December 3-4, 2013, Paul Trejo discussed some of the Winston Scott claims with co-researcher Paul Brancato, but in a much clearer fashion:

 Peter Dale Scott, with his usual brilliance, noted that the more falsehood in the story, the more it pointed to conspiracy.
 Simply brilliant.
 Let's see if I can render his argument here:

 "1.
 If those two reports were true, then the US government had foreknowledge of Oswald's intent to kill JFK, but simply failed to use those reports.